mousepawmedia/devdocs/network/source/setup_linux/install.rst

 setting up partitions on
 `this page <https://help.ubuntu.com/community/DiskSpace>`_.

-..
-NOTE:: As of Ubuntu 18.04, it is no longer necessary to set up a separate
+..  note:: As of Ubuntu 18.04, it is no longer necessary to set up a separate
     ``swap`` partition.

 For Dual-Boot